 A second way to apply color to a face is to apply a different color to each vertex of the face.
 WebGL will then interpolate the vertex colors to compute colors for pixels inside the face.
-Each face object has a property named vertexColors whose value should be an array of THREE.Color objects, one for each vertex of the face.
+Each face object has a property named vertexColors whose value should be an array of three THREE.Color objects, one for each vertex of the face.
 To use these colors, the vertexColors property of the material has to be set to THREE.VertexColors.

 The demo c5/vertex-and-color-animation.html is an example of using vertex and face colors.
-It can also animate the positions of the vertices of an object.
+It can animate the colors, and it can also animate the positions of the vertices of an object.
 Here is an image from that demo, showing a multicolored icosahedral geometry in which some of the vertices have been displaced: